gigascience/galaxy-bgisoap/README.md

 ## Folder structure

-There is one directory for each SOAP tool which has been wrapped for use in Galaxy and these are contained within the tools *folder*.
-The *dependencies* folder contains the packages for the SOAP Galaxy Tool dependency definitions.
+There is one directory for each SOAP tool which has been wrapped for use in Galaxy and these are contained within the `tools` folder.
+The `dependencies` folder contains the packages for the SOAP Galaxy Tool dependency definitions.

-The *data_managers* folder contains a single Galaxy Data Manager for setting up index files for use with [SOAP2](http://soap.genomics.org.cn/soapaligner.html).
+The `data_managers` folder contains a single Galaxy Data Manager for setting up index files for use with [SOAP2](http://soap.genomics.org.cn/soapaligner.html).
-In *tool-data*, you will find configuration files which are used by Galaxy to access SOAP2's index files.
+In `tool-data`, you will find configuration files which are used by Galaxy to access SOAP2's index files.

-The *test-data* directory contains data files which are used for functional tests by the Galaxy wrappers.
+The `test-data` directory contains data files which are used for functional tests by the Galaxy wrappers.

 ## Installation